alexjackhughes/throxy/README.md

 1. For the purposes of the test I haven't restricted update access via Row Level Security, but would add authentication and better protections in a real world system.
 2. In a real system I would use something like Prisma as an ORM around directly manipulating the table schema.
+3. There are other things I would do to enrich the data, for example, we could use firecrawl to actually go through the websites of the company.
+We could collect data on the team page,